 If there was a problem, it was a visual one, in that Gerstein played from the score as relayed by an iPad.
 Great technology, but like the curse of a left-on mobile phone, the screen’s blue light was a distraction.
 Paper still carries the day!

 No such hindrance with Rhapsody in Blue (1924), given by Gerstein from memory.
-Written by George Gershwin for Paul Whiteman’s Orchestra, his arranger Ferde Grofé made several versions, including one with symphony orchestra.
+Written by George Gershwin for Paul Whiteman’s Orchestra, his arranger Ferde Grofé made several versions, including for symphony orchestra.
 We heard Grofé’s second scoring, from 1926, referred to in some sources as being for “theater orchestra”, with saxophones, a second piano, brass, percussion and a few strings.
 It could not have got off to a better start here with Richard Hosford’s superb sky-scraping clarinet solo.
 The BBCSO ‘jazz band’ played with enjoyment, and Gaffigan directed with affection, leaving Gerstein to laconically embellish as well as swing, seduce and scorch as part of an ink-still-wet rendition.

 Finally, Bartók’s music for The Miraculous Mandarin, a pantomime-ballet written by 1919 but not orchestrated until 1924 and then banned for its story-line (robbers, a prostitute, seductions, victims, and the three-times executed Mandarin who refuses to die...) following just one staging, in Cologne in 1926.
 Gaffigan conducted a complete performance ... well, almost.
 As no mention was made of Peter Bartók’s edition (published in 2000 and brought to the Proms that year by Pierre Boulez and later recorded by David Robertson), in which the composer’s son restores some thirty bars of music, and also makes corrections, then this was the ‘usual’ score but sadly without the (admittedly ad lib) wordless choir that ideally should add another layer of eeriness to the final scene; the BBC Singers could surely have been roped-in.